 At The Law Office of Polly A. Tatum, we have seen over the past two decades how strong mediation can help parents where a traditional lawsuit might fail.
 Guided by a neutral third party, parents can express their fears and hopes about their children and work out a compromise agreement.

-A trained lawyer and mediator, Polly A. Tatum has handled more than 3,000 family law mediations in more than two decades of practice.
+A trained child custody lawyer and mediator, Polly A. Tatum has handled more than 3,000 family law mediations cases in more than two decades of practice.
 As an experienced and actively practicing family law attorney, Ms. Tatum can inform her mediation clients about the relevant child custody laws in Massachusetts and help guide them to an acceptable and workable custody and parenting schedule.

 Mediation is appropriate for nearly any type of child custody disagreement, including: